Table of Contents

-Chroococcus (Gr. chroo, color. coccus, berry) are, predominantly fresh water alga.
+Chroococcus (Gr. chroo, color. coccus, berry) are predominantly freshwater alga.
 It is found in damp places such as moist soil, tree trunks, moist walls, and rocks.

-They often form blooms especially during warm months of the year.
+They often form blooms, especially during warm months of the year.
 The cells are single or united into spherical colonies, each containing a small number of cells.
 Some common species are C. limneticus, C. turgidus.

 - Class: Cyanophyceae

-- Order: Chroococales
+- Order: Chroococcales

 - Family: Chroococcaceae